Osinbajo Launches $600m Programme for Young Nigerians in Technology, Creative Sectors

 He commended development partners for their support, and also thanked the AfDB President, Dr. Akinwunmi Adesina, for his role in bringing the idea to fruition.

-Also speaking, the President of the African Development Bank, Dr Akinwunmi Adesina commended the Federal Government’s commitment to the actualization of the initiative, particularly the leadership of the VP in creating the enabling environment for the development of start-ups, as well as position Nigeria as Africa’s leading digital technology centre.
+Also speaking, the President of the African Development Bank, Dr. Akinwunmi Adesina, commended the federal government’s commitment to the actualisation of the initiative, particularly the leadership of the VP in creating the enabling environment for the development of start-ups, as well as position Nigeria as Africa’s leading digital technology centre.

-His words: “Today, I will thank you, my brother, the Vice President.
-You have been an amazing leader in our nation, you are a very focused and very determined person, as your time ends, may God continue to be with you and guide you in whatever lies ahead of you.”
+“Today, I will thank you, my brother, the Vice President.
+You have been an amazing leader in our nation, you are a very focused and very determined person, as your time ends, may God continue to be with you and guide you in whatever lies ahead of you,” he added.

-He added that the i-DICE Programme is “timely, strategic, and transformative as it will build the ecosystems to support more competitive entrepreneurs powered by digital technologies.
+He explained that the i-DICE Programme was “timely, strategic, and transformative as it will build the ecosystems to support more competitive entrepreneurs powered by digital technologies.